April 11, 2009

 For once I was getting answers to many of the questions that plagued me.
 Apparent contradictions in the Bible were explained.
 I learned that I was righteous before God and that I had "sonship rights."
 I began to "retemorize" King James scriptures repeating them over and over in my mind convincing my self of "the truth."
 I was finally learning God's will for my life.
 Jesus promised, "Seek and ye shall find."
 I had found it.
 Or so I thought.

-Friends from the prayer group at Montreat warned me that The Way was a cult.
+Friends from the prayer group warned me that The Way was a cult.
 I considered their words and read about The Way in cult literature.
 It appeared to me that those who claimed The Way was a cult based that conclusion mainly on the fact that The Way did not believe Jesus is God.
 Until shortly after starting college I never realized that Christians believed that Jesus is God.
 At the time I was stunned that anyone would think such a thing, that a man could be God.
 Therefore, the main thrust of The Way being a cult because it was non-trinitarian didn't concern me, much.

 In my college Old Testament History Class I wrote an answer in response to an essay question on a test asking to compare Old Testament faith with New Testament faith.
 My essay was based on research from The Way.
 I received an A+ on that essay with a note from my professor, "Excellent research.
 I have questions about some of your findings."
 Having been warned The Way was a cult I felt too uncomfortable to ever approach the professor on the matter.